fedepaol/hugoblog/content/posts/a-concurrency-experiment.md

 - many [**worker** goroutines](https://github.com/fedepaol/goconcurrencylab/blob/master/fast/main.go#L100) that process the messages sent on the source channel & write on the same output channel
 - a [**result processor** goroutine](https://github.com/fedepaol/goconcurrencylab/blob/master/fast/main.go#L48) that reads the results from the output channel, try to reorder them and then print the output

-## First take away lesson
+## Take away lesson

 This working example demonstrate how the communicating paradigm makes it easy to handle and manipulate events concurrently with Go.
-The fact that we do have requirements of sequentiality does not mean that we can't try to take advantage of the multiprocessing powers of Go.
+The fact that we do have requirements of sequentiality does not mean that we can't try to exploit all the cores available in order to take advantage of the multiprocessing powers of Go.

-### Further optimizations
+### Where to go from here

 During the first implementation, I kept the "reordering part" as simple as I could, meaning that the events are just appended to a slice, then the result processor keeps a "last processed" sequence number and tries to retrieve the next event to be emitted.